CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 One small cask contains an exceptional dwarven brandy, overlooked by the Vermkins due to its size.
 The cask holds the equivalent of twenty servings.
 Consuming a glass of this brandy restores 1 hit point, but drinking two glasses within an hour results in being poisoned for one hour.

-**Ulfric's Gear.** The chain mail and longsword belong to Ulfric Brimward.
+**Ulfric's Gear.** The chain mail and longsword belong to Ulfric Warwinter.
 Ulfric will be appreciative if at least his longsword is returned to him.

 ### **6. HobVermkin Barracks**